alecthibodeau/alecthibodeau/README.md

 ### What I like doing

-I'm a software developer specializing in the front end, the user experience (UX), user interfaces (UI), digital accessibility and responsive web design.
-I build front-end websites from scratch using&hellip;
+I'm a software developer and a visual artist.
+My specialty is front-end web development, focusing on the user experience (UX), user interfaces (UI), digital accessibility and responsive web design.
+My favorite technology tools are&hellip;
 - React
 - TypeScript/JavaScript
 - CSS (and Sass)